AadiVerma/Personal/content/blog/your-code-works-today--these-11-rules-make-sure-it-works-next-year.md

 - Introduce wrapper methods if an object needs to expose functionality of its components.

 ## Part 2: Object-Oriented Design Principles (SOLID)

+The SOLID principles are a set of five design principles intended to make software designs more understandable, flexible, and maintainable.
+While specifically for object-oriented programming, their underlying concepts are broadly applicable.

+## 6. SRP: Single Responsibility Principle

+**What it is:** The SRP states that "a class should have only one reason to change."
+This means a class (or module or function) should encapsulate a single, well-defined responsibility.

+**Why it matters:**
+- **Reduced Coupling:** Components are less interdependent.
+- **Increased Cohesion:** Related functionality is kept together.
+- **Easier Maintenance:** Changes to one responsibility don't affect others within the same class.
+- **Improved Testability:** A class with a single responsibility is easier to test in isolation.

+**How to apply it:**

+- Identify all the "reasons to change" for a class.
+If there's more than one, it violates SRP.
+- Extract unrelated responsibilities into separate classes.
+- Think about the "actors" or "users" of the class.
+If different actors require changes to the same class for different reasons, it's a violation.

+## 7. OCP: Open/Closed Principle
+**What it is:** The OCP states that "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification."
+This means you should be able to add new functionality without altering existing, working code.

+**Why it matters:**

+- **Stability:** Existing, tested code remains untouched, reducing the risk of introducing new bugs.
+- **Flexibility:** Easily add new features or behaviors without complex refactoring.
+- **Maintainability:** Easier to manage growth in functionality.

+**How to apply it:**

+- Use abstractions (interfaces or abstract classes) to define common behaviors.
+- Allow new concrete implementations of these abstractions to be added without changing the abstraction or its clients.
+- Leverage polymorphism, inheritance, and dependency injection.

+## 8. LSP: Liskov Substitution Principle

+Subclasses must work wherever the base class works.
+If you have a method that accepts a Bird, passing in a Penguin shouldn't break things even though penguins can't fly.
+This means your subclasses can't violate the expectations set by the parent class.

+Said differently, if your code uses a parent class or interface, it should be able to use any subclass without knowing which specific subclass it is.
+The subclass can add new behavior, but it can't remove or break behavior that the parent promised.
+When a subclass throws an exception for a method the parent class provides, that's a red flag you're violating LSP.
+If a subclass forces callers to add special-case logic (e.g., if (bird instanceof Penguin)), you violated LSP.

+**Why it matters:**

+- **Correctness of Polymorphism:** Ensures that inheritance hierarchies are used correctly and don't lead to unexpected behavior.
+- **Robustness:** Prevents subtle bugs that arise when derived classes don't behave as expected by their base types.
+- **Maintainability:** Allows you to change implementations without affecting client code that depends on the base type.

+## 9. ISP: Interface Segregation Principle

+**What it is:** The ISP states that "clients should not be forced to depend on interfaces they do not use."
+Instead of one large, "fat" interface, prefer many small, role-specific interfaces.

+The problem with fat interfaces is that classes are forced to implement methods they'll never use.
+This leads to empty implementations or methods that throw exceptions, which is a code smell.

+**Why it matters:**

+- **Reduced Coupling:** Clients only depend on the methods they actually need, reducing their coupling to unrelated parts of an interface.
+- **Easier Maintenance:** Changes to methods on an unused part of a large interface won't force clients to recompile or adapt.
+- **Improved Design:** Promotes more granular and focused interfaces, leading to better overall design.

+## 10. DIP: Dependency Inversion Principle

+**What it is:** The DIP states that "high-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions."

+> In simpler terms: Depend on interfaces (abstractions), not concrete implementations.

+**Why it matters:**

+- **Decoupling:** High-level policy (the "what") is separated from low-level implementation (the "how").
+- **Flexibility:** You can swap out a database, a third-party API, or a hardware driver without changing a single line of your core business logic.
+- **Testability:** You can easily inject "mock" or "stub" objects during unit testing instead of relying on slow or external production systems.

+**How to apply it:**

+- Identify low-level "detail" classes (e.g., SqlDatabase, FileSystem, SmtpEmailSender).
+- Create an interface or abstract base class that defines the operations these details perform (e.g., IDataStore, IStorage, IMessageSender).
+- Inject the concrete implementation into the high-level class via a constructor or method (this is called Dependency Injection).

+## 11. Composition Over Inheritance

+**What it is:** Instead of building deep, complex family trees of classes (Inheritance), you build objects by "composing" them of smaller parts.

+**Why:** It’s more flexible.
+Inheritance is a "is-a" relationship (A Bird is an Animal).
+Composition is a "has-a" relationship (A Bird has Wings).
+It is much easier to change what an object has than what it is.

+**Here is a quick cheat sheet for the principles you should know.**

+**General Principles**

+- KISS → Start simple, add complexity only when needed
+- DRY → Reduce duplication, simplify maintenance
+- YAGNI → Build for today, not hypothetical futures
+- Separation of Concerns → Enable independent testing and changes
+- Law of Demeter → Reduce coupling, hide internal structure

+**SOLID Principles**

+- SRP → Keep classes focused on one responsibility
+- OCP → Support future requirements without modifying existing code
+- LSP → Prevent brittle hierarchies that break at runtime
+- ISP → Keep interfaces clean and focused
+- DIP → Decouple business logic from implementation details